amentistudio/amentistudio.com/.ai/codex/codex.md

 - Context: Project architecture
 - Insight: Repository pattern for data access
-- Application: '/src' is root, '/src/auth' for authentication, '/src/database' for data access
+- Application: '/src' is root, '/src/actions' for actions, '/src/components' for components, '/src/lib' for libraries, '/src/types' for types, '/src/utils' for utilities, '/src/pages' for pages, '/src/styles' for styles
 - Impact: Organized code structure, separation of concerns
 - Related: None